mattwar/Dumbo/src/Dumbo/Strategies.md

 - ### Overlapped

     This type union is implemented as a struct with a layout similar to tagged union overlapped style.

-    It only works for types that are record structs.
+    It only works for member types that are record structs.

     It has a footprint that is less than or equal to **Fat**.
     It never allocates.